-Starting in this first year of the 2022-2024 Strategic Plan, we believe it to be fundamental to reiterate that the Bank's Remuneration and Incentive Policies must ensure, as has always been the case, the connection between remuneration, risk and performance, and must provide a stimulus, at the individual and collective level, towards a contribution of excellence to the implementation of the Plan and achievement of the goals set.
+Starting from the principles set in the 2022-2024 Strategic plan, we believe it to be fundamental to reiterate that the Bank's Remuneration Policy must ensure, as has always been the case, the connection between remuneration, risk and performance, and must provide a stimulus, at the individual and collective level, towards a contribution of excellence to the implementation of the Plan and achievement of the goals set.

-I would like to take the opportunity to thank Directors Roberta Cocco and Massimo Lapucci, the Chairman of the Board of Statutory Auditors Natale Freddi and Statutory Auditors Flavia Minutillo and Mario Anaclerio for their valuable contributions to the Committee's proceedings.
+I would like to take the opportunity to thank all the Directors members of the Remuneration Committee, as well as the Board of Statutory Auditors, for their valuable contributions to the Committee's proceedings.